Free website audit · a plan and a fair price built around your business · no lock-in

 Will Eventbrite let me export my existing attendee list?

-Yes, but begrudgingly — you can export attendee CSVs per event but Eventbrite makes it deliberately hard to bulk-export across events.
+Yes, but begrudgingly, you can export attendee CSVs per event but Eventbrite makes it deliberately hard to bulk-export across events.
 Plan on doing it event-by-event during your transition month.
-I'll help with the import on the TicketWave HQ side.
+We will help with the import on the TicketWave HQ side.

 Can I migrate ticket sales for an in-progress event?

-Technically yes — set up the event in TicketWave HQ, switch the "Buy tickets" button on your site to point at the new module, and refund/re-sell on Eventbrite for anyone confused.
+Technically yes, set up the event in TicketWave HQ, switch the "Buy tickets" button on your site to point at the new module, and refund/re-sell on Eventbrite for anyone confused.
 In practice: usually easier to finish out an in-progress event on Eventbrite and switch on TicketWave HQ for the next one.
-I'll advise based on the specific event.
+We will advise based on the specific event.

 How does refunding work?

 Attendee submits a refund request through their ticket page.
 You approve or deny in the TicketWave HQ dashboard.
-Stripe refunds the original card; the refund hits the attendee's bank in 5–10 days (Stripe's standard timing).
-Your refund policy is configurable — "no refunds within 24h of event", "75% refund within 14 days", etc. Surfaced to the buyer at the point of sale.
+Stripe refunds the original card; the refund hits the attendee's bank in 5 to 10 days (Stripe's standard timing).
+Your refund policy is configurable, "no refunds within 24h of event", "75% refund within 14 days", etc. Surfaced to the buyer at the point of sale.

 What about touts / scalping?

-What if there's bad signal at the venue?
+What if there is bad signal at the venue?

 The scan-in app works offline.
 Tickets cached on the device at door-open; scans logged locally and synced when signal returns.
-No "the QR scanner won't work because the venue's wifi is rubbish" scenario at the gate.
+No "the QR scanner will not work because the venue's wifi is rubbish" scenario at the gate.

 What the embed actually looks like